core-wg/echo-request-tag/draft-ietf-core-echo-request-tag.md

 A CoAP-to-CoAP proxy MAY set an Echo option on responses, both on forwarded ones that had no Echo option or ones generated by the proxy (from cache or as an error).
 If it does so, it MUST remove the Echo option it recognizes as one generated by itself on follow-up requests.
 When it receives an Echo option in a response, it may forward it to the client (and, not recognizing it as an own in future requests, relay it in the other direction as well) or process it on its own.
 If it does so, it MUST ensure that the client's request was generated (or is re-generated) after the Echo value used to send to the server was first seen.
-(In most cases, this means that the proxy needs to ask the client to repeat the request with a new Echo value).
+(In most cases, this means that the proxy needs to ask the client to repeat the request with a new Echo value.)

 The CoAP server side of CoAP-to-HTTP proxies MAY request freshness, especially if they have reason to assume that access may require it (e.g. because it is a PUT or POST); how this is determined is out of scope for this document.
 The CoAP client side of HTTP-to-CoAP proxies SHOULD respond to Echo challenges themselves if they know from the recent establishing of the connection that the HTTP request is fresh.
 Otherwise, they SHOULD respond with 503 Service Unavailable, Retry-After: 0 and terminate any underlying Keep-Alive connection.
 If the HTTP request arrived in Early Data, the proxy SHOULD use a 425 Too Early response instead (see {{?RFC8470}}).
 They MAY also use other mechanisms to establish freshness of the HTTP request that are not specified here.